qoherent/ria-hub-docs/docs/content/.Administration/customizing-gitea.md

 - [List of Environment Variables](administration/environment-variables.md)

-**Note:** Gitea must perform a full restart to see configuration changes.
+**Note:** RIA Hub must perform a full restart to see configuration changes.

 ## Serving custom public files

-To make Gitea serve custom public files (like pages and images), use the folder `$GITEA_CUSTOM/public/` as the webroot.
+To make RIA Hub serve custom public files (like pages and images), use the folder `$GITEA_CUSTOM/public/` as the webroot.
 Symbolic links will be followed.
 At the moment, only the following files are served: